Liao dynasty: Tianzuo (1101–1125)

 In 1115 Tianzuo sent envoys to negotiate with the Jurchens, but Aguda had already declared himself emperor of the Jin dynasty, and rejected the Liao letters because they did not address him by his new title.
 Aguda continued to demand the return of Ashu and the withdraw of Liao troops from Huanglong, the major administrative center of the region.
 Huanglong fell to the Jin in late autumn.
 Tianzuo assembled a massive army west of the Songhua and crossed the river in the winter of 1115.
 His invasion was undermined by a plot to dethrone him and install his uncle, Prince Chun.
 The conspirators led by Yelü Zhangnu deserted the army and sent messengers informing Chun of their plan.
 Chun refused to take part in the coup and beheaded Zhangnu's messengers.
 The rebels then went about the countryside creating havoc until they were defeated by a small group of loyal Jurchens.
 Zhangnu was caught trying to escape to the Jin disguised as a messenger and was executed by being cut in half at the waist.
 More than 200 implicated nobles were executed and their families condemned to slavery.

+Meanwhile, in 1114, Balhae descendants took advantage of the Jurchen-Khitan war and rebelled under the leadership of Gu Yu, who commanded 30,000 soldiers.
+They defeated Khitan armies twice before they were destroyed.
 In early 1116 another rebellion occurred at the Eastern Capital when a Balhae officer named Gao Yongchang declared himself emperor of the Yuan dynasty and requested aid from the Jin.
 The Jin relief troops to Yuan easily repulsed the Liao troops but then turned on the Balhae rebels and killed Gao Yongchang.
 With the destruction of the Yuan dynasty, the entire region east of the Liao River fell to the Jin.
 To ensure Chun's continued loyalty, he was made commander in chief of the Liao armies and entrusted with defense operations against the Jin.
 Chun proved to be an awful commander.
 His new army, composed of Balhae refugees, inflicted more damage on the civilian population than the enemies.
 When the Jin attacked Chunzhou on the Songhua in early 1117, the Liao army melted away, not even offering a token resistance.
 At the end of the year, the Jin forces crossed the Liao River, defeated Chun's army, and conquered several prefectures.

 After the Jin's initial conquests, a lull in military activity followed.
 In 1118 Tianzuo initiated peace negotiations, but the Jin demands were so onerous, requesting half of the Liao empire in addition to payments of silk and silver, that they were impossible to meet.
 Aguda was unable to immediately continue military campaigns against the Liao due to stretched resources.
 In 1119 a rebellion against the Jin occurred at the Eastern Capital and had to be suppressed.
 This brief interlude was no less kind to the Liao, which was plagued by famine, local rebellions, and defections to the Jin.
 Hostilities renewed in the spring of 1020 when Aguda broke off negotiations.